MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/conv-nic/cnic-datacenter.md

 ---
 title: Converged NIC in a Teamed NIC configuration (datacenter)
-description: This topic provides instructions on how to configure Converged NIC in a datacenter configuration in Windows Server 2016. ms.prod: windows-server-threshold ms.technology: networking ms.topic: article
+description: In this topic, we provide you with instructions to deploy Converged NIC in a Teamed NIC configuration with Switch Embedded Teaming (SET). ms.prod: windows-server-threshold ms.technology: networking ms.topic: article